pritamzope/OS/README.md

 Graphics contains simple low level pixels drawing, as well as objects such as Lines using DDA algorithm, Rectangles etc.

+VGA contains C kernel and assembly program for seeting up Video Graphics Array(VGA) and drawing some basic shapes by ploting pixels.

 Tic-Tac-Toe a simple tic-tac-toe DOS game with boxes.

 First read this page before you start: https://wiki.osdev.org/Beginner_Mistakes